HassanChadad/Polyglot_keylogger/README.md

 ## Running Server

-1. Install NodeJS on your machine
+1. Install NodeJS on your machine (https://nodejs.org/en/)
-2. cd to server folder in the repository
+2. cd to "server" folder in the repository
 3. run "npm install"
 4. run "node index.js"